NJCsih/polytope/readme.md

 -- auto wifi connection on sway
 -- xdg portal
--- Fix firefox for crucial websites and some canvas page issues -- Update firefox lockdown settings for FF128
--- Firefox custom css
+-- Fix firefox for crucial websites and some canvas page issues -- Firefox custom css
 -- Firefox tridactyl
 -- Firefox vencord
+-- (x) Update firefox lockdown settings for FF128

 - (x) Switch to sway.
 Plasma has been completely servicable, like no complaints, but I want my i3 workflow back :p -- Literally just like steal the xdg portal stuff Kronicle wrote, and that'll be like it for a full switch